-Considering the Canucks’ goaltending, as the team is on a hiatus and awaiting the June NHL Entry Draft, here’s a look at who I believe are the best goalies in Canucks franchise history.
+Considering the Canucks’ goaltending, here’s a look at who I believe have been the best goalies in Canucks’ franchise history.

 Top Three Canucks Franchise Goalies